 Veeqo has everything you need to run a smooth, paperless warehouse.
-Grow your business with one all-in-one eCommerce fulfilment platform that covers inventory, picking, shipping and reporting.
+Grow your business with one all-in-one ecommerce fulfilment platform that covers inventory, packing, shipping and reporting.

 It might sound like many of the other OMSs on this list, but Veeqo is one of the big dogs in the industry.
 They are used by huge brands like Brewdog, Dove and Harry Potter (the brand, not the character) and offer a great suite of tools for businesses of any size.

-Paperform is the easiest way to create a simple landing page to sell your product or service.
-It’s a blend of eCommerce platform and OMS in one— just customise your page to your brand, connect a payment account and start selling your products.
+Paperform is the easiest way to create a simple landing page to sell your product or service, as well as all the forms you need for back-end admin tasks.
+It’s a blend of ecommerce platform and OMS in one— just customise your page to your brand, connect a payment account and start selling your products.

 Paperform won't be a solution for enterprise-scale businesses needing a dedicated OMS platform.
 But if you’re a small-to-medium company after a solution that isn't complicated, you can’t beat it.